dynport/urknall/content/docs/binary.md

 ## Urknall's Evolution

-The concepts used matured over the course of about a year when we tested different approaches and changed direction a few times, until we settled with something pragmatic and usable.
+The concepts used matured over the course of about a year when different approaches were tested and direction changed a few times, until development settled with something pragmatic and usable.
 The basic concepts of how the provisioning is executed have been pretty stable, while being renamed a lot.
-What we discussed a lot was the mechanism to handle commands and templates.
-The problem is that changing those affects everyone using them, i.e. changing a basic command like the `FileCommand` (used to write files to the target), that would affect all usages, as changes break the caching.

-We don't want to provide _the_ solution to provisioning certain aspects, but give you an example.
-Take it, try it and most important: modify it!
+Discussion mainly focussed on how to handle commands and templates.

 ### Fully Integrated Library

-First everything was bundled with the library, i.e. the implementations of some basic commands and templates were part of the library itself.
-This meant users would be using them like the following:
+First the naive approach was used, with bundling everything with the library, i.e. the implementations of some basic commands and templates were part of the library itself.
+This meant users would use them like described in the
+following:

 	#!golang
 	import (